reactjs/react-transition-group/README.md

+**ATTENTION!** The API in v2.0.0 (in beta!) will be dramically different from the original React addon.
+V1 is still being mantained and is a drop-in replacement for react-addons-transition-group.

+PR's for bug fixes to v1 should be made against `v1-stable`

 # react-transition-group

 A fork, and "drop in" replacement for the original React TransitionGroup addons.
 Eventually this package can supercede the original addon, letting the React team focus on other stuff and giving these components a chance to get the attention they deserve out on their own.
 See: https://github.com/facebook/react/issues/8125 for more context.